isabella232/katacoda-scenarios-8/basic-data-modeling/step5.md

 * Customer

-And ones that are likely to be bad:
+And ones that are likely to be inadequate:

 * State
 * Age